Middlesbrough Town Hall: Architecture

-Theatre and crypt

 Middlesbrough Town Hall has a 1,190-seat theatre with a proscenium stage and balcony seating.
 It presents a well-preserved example of a Victorian concert hall: it features an organ with four manuals which was designed and built by William Hill & Sons in 1898.
 There is a second concert hall, known as the Crypt, which is beneath the main theatre hall.
 It contains a large bar, catering outlet and capacity for up to 600.

-Concerts

-Iron Maiden played at the town hall in 1980 and 1981.